Need some employee engagement ideas to better engage your employees?

 Having an open atmosphere where you can communicate your mind freely not only helps a lot of employees open up, but also helps people to address issues without any worries.
 This would bring out cases of harassment and favoritism out in the open faster than you could have read the article.

 A policy where everything is welcome would also bring out the best ideas in your employees.
 Do not worry about people taking advantage of this policy, as long as there are clear guidelines, there would never be any problem.
 In fact, it would only make your employees feel valued and respected.
 If speaking out were frowned upon in the workplace, imagine the kind of tensions your employees would be under not able to address their emotions about the work they do.
 That would be a disaster.

 Is there an Account Manager who also wants to dabble in Digital Marketing?
 Get discounts on popular marketplaces for online courses such as Skillshare.com, Code Academy, Coursera, Lynda.com, and more.
 Some of them are subscription-based while you have the option to buy individual courses too.
 This will keep your team on their toes because they know that you would not discourage if they happen to show interest in other areas of the work.

 You will get diversified skill sets along with passionate employees who are geared up and equally grateful to you for the opportunity that you have presented them which most employees would not do.
 As a business, you stand to gain the loyalty of such employees, you are also additionally rewarded with employees who can assist you with different perspectives; thanks to their newfound knowledge in related areas.

-To make sure that the employees are accountable in this, you can set tests for them, reward them appropriately based on their performance and also ask them to share their knowledge with their peers.
-This would mean that the employees get a hands-on experience when they teach others.
+To make sure that the employees are accountable in this, you can set tests for them, reward them appropriately based on their performance, and also ask them to share their knowledge with their peers.
+This would mean that the employees get hands-on experience when they teach others.